ordina-jworks/NodeSimpleServer/README.md

 **Blogpost about this application**
 -----------------------------------
 I've written a blogpost that features this application.
-You can find a lot more information about the architeture of the application in my blogpost
+You can find a lot more information about the architecture of the application in my blog post.
 [Read my blogpost](https://ordina-jworks.github.io/iot/2017/01/21/Node-with-TypeScript.html) on the JWorks Tech Blog!

 **Functionality to be implemented:**